Draegonis/rmmz-electron-template/README.md

 1. Clone the repository.
 2. Install node.js from https://nodejs.org/en/download
 3. Open the terminal in the cloned project, example: Terminal -> New Terminal in VScode.
-4. Either use npm or install your prefered package manager.
+4. Either use npm or install your preferred package manager.
    - I use yarn and added the yarn lock to the project.
 It doesn't prevent you from using something different but there may be rare cases where it will cause a bug.
 5. Run the command to install node modules, npm install / yarn install etc.
 6. If you used something other then yarn edit the package.json scripts, to use your package manager.